triplegdev/triplegdev/README.md

 * 🌍 Located in the New York Metropolitan Area
 * 🧠 Currently learning Django
-* 🤝 I'm open to collaborating on any interesting projects
+* 🤝 Open to collaborating on any interesting projects
 <!-- * 📫 You can contact me at [triplegdev@gmail.com](mailto:triplegdev@gmail.com) -->

 ### Skills